hfm/puppet-mha/README.md

 ### Beginning with MHA

-To install the MHA manager with default parameters, declare the `mha::manager` class.
+To install the mha4mysql-manager with default parameters, declare the `mha::manager` class.

 ```puppet
 include '::mha::manager'
 ```

-To install the MHA node (libnss\_mha and libpam\_mha) with default parameters, declare the `mha::node` class.
+To install the mha4mysql-node with default parameters, declare the `mha::node` class.

 ```puppet
 include '::mha::node'